We independently select featured hotels and may earn a commission if you book through the links below.

 The Victorian: Stay in the Heart of History

-This is the original, iconic 1888 building—the heart and soul of The Del.
-Staying here means immersing yourself in history, surrounded by stunning Queen Anne architecture, the grand lobby, and the famous Crown Room.
+This is the original 1888 building and the heart and soul of The Del.
+Staying here makes you feel most connected to the resort.
+You’ll be surrounded by stunning Queen Anne architecture, the grand lobby, and the famous Crown Room.

 Best For